-Here is an article that takes a look at water management using Permaculture principles.
-It seems that a lot of todays “natural” disasters have been made worse by our “un-natural” care of the environment.
-Places that experience massive flooding are the same places that often experience extreme drought, sometimes in the same year.
+This article takes a look at water management using Permaculture principles.
+It seems that a lot of today’s ‘natural’ disasters have been made worse by our ‘un-natural’ care of the environment.
+Areas that experience massive flooding are the same places which often experience extreme drought, sometimes in the same year.
 The checks and balances that nature has provided for us are becoming more and more scarce as we deplete our natural resources.
 This article discusses some of the ways that Permaculture can assist with protecting and harvesting our water resources.

 A Permaculture Look at Flooding